fbpx

 Can I have the ballot mailed to a different address than my home address?

-Maybe.
 The general rule is that a ballot must be mailed to the address where you are registered to vote.
-However, if you say in your application that you are going to be away from your county on Election Day, you can ask that it be mailed to another address.
+However, if you say in your application that you are going to be away from your county on Election Day, you can list the address where the ballot should be mailed to.
 Also, if you are age 65 or older, or have a physical disability, you can have your ballot mailed to a hospital, nursing home, long-term care facility, retirement center, or relative, but you must check the blank on the application form that says which address you are providing.

 Can I ask someone to help me fill out the application?